cjcrosley/virtual-futures-project/step7.md

 Calculate the number of stories for each room by projecting the room center point to the created articulation surface.
 Then round the distance of the projected point to a factor of the Floor to Floor Height and divide by the Floor to Floor Height.
 The result is an integer that represents the number floors for each Room module in a Block.

 ### Calculate Remaining Floor Area Budget
+The remaining Floor Area Budget can be calculated as the total sum of the number of stories for all rooms multiplied by the area of a Room.
+Then subtract the total from the Actual Area Budget.

+$$
+Remaining = Actual - Room Area \times \sum (Floors\ per\ Room)
+$$